39zde/factor/README.md

 The most important step is already done, which is the Table Component in in `./src/renderer/src/comps/Table`.
 The approach of using IndexedDB is surprisingly performant, better than expected.
 So why go with IndexedDB?
 Well it is already built into the browser, meaning no added dependencies.
-Even though IndexedDB is a NOSQL-type Database[1], and the awkward async callbacks, without using `await`, building references into an object store (oStore) and referencing them is quite performant.
+Even though IndexedDB is a NOSQL-type Database[1], the awkward async callbacks without using `await` and building references into an object store (oStore)is quite performant.
 I have not run any benchmarks yet, but scrolling a in a Table with:
  - entries: 4000+ entries
  - scope: 27